FuZe4ever/MSG/README.md

 # MSG——Multimodal Scene Graph Generation in Social Media Posts
 Thansk for the concern about our proposed MSG dataset.
-We will release the dataset when the paper is public availale.
+We will release the dataset when the paper is publicly available.